Mahsak89/battleship-game/README.md

 ## Testing
 ***
+I have manually tested the project by  doing the following :
+* Passed the code through a PEP8 linter and confirmed that there are no problems
+* Tested my code with invalid inputs: string when numbers are expected,out of range inputs,same input twice and empty inputs
+* Testes in my local terminal and the Code Institute Heroku terminal
 ## Deployment
 ***
 This project was deployed using Code Institute's mock terminal for Heroku.
 Below are the steps I followed to be able to deploy the terminal to the website: